-- Teachers working with students in Upper School KS4 base their literacy coverage on accredited units, following the OCR Life and Living skills modules. - Students working in Upper School are expected to cover around 3 literacy modules per term, which allow for breadth of study and opportunity for progression through the varying entry levels as appropriate. - The module overviews provide a starting point for teachers to then adapt and differentiate learning as needed within individual class groups - Teachers are expected to ensure that learning covers a range of fiction, nonfiction and poetry texts - Class teachers are required to provide lesson planning, resources and worksheets that meet the needs of individual learners - Students' work is to be annotated in line with the school marking policy - Evidence of students' work is to be kept in a record folder so it is easily available for moderation and scrutinies - Work is to be moderated termly by the exams officer - All students are to be baseline assessed during the Autumn Term against the National Curriculum.
-Students are then to be assessed again during the Summer Term to show academic achievement across the year - Students in KS4 working with Rainbow Rooms also undertake accreditation.
+Teachers working with students in Upper School KS4 following the accredited curriculum base their literacy coverage on accreditation units, following the OCR Life and Living skills modules.

+- Students working in Upper School are expected to cover around 3 literacy modules per term, which allow for breadth of study and opportunity for progression through the varying entry levels as appropriate. - The module overviews provide a starting point for teachers to then adapt and differentiate learning as needed within individual class groups - Teachers are expected to ensure that learning covers a range of fiction, nonfiction and poetry texts - Class teachers are required to provide lesson planning, resources and worksheets that meet the needs of individual learners - Students' work is to be annotated in line with the school marking policy - Evidence of students' work is to be kept in a record folder so it is easily available for moderation and scrutinies - Work is to be moderated termly by the exams officer - All students are to be baseline assessed during the Autumn Term against the National Curriculum.
+Students are then to be assessed again during the Summer Term to show academic achievement across the year

+Students in KS4 working within Rainbow Rooms and Orange class also undertake accreditation.
 These students complete OCR Life and Living Skills modules, alongside ASDAN Life Skills Challenges in Communication.
-The above criteria also pertain to Rainbow Rooms' students, alongside the following: - Class Teachers are to use OCR and ASDAN modules to accredit work being produced whilst following the Heltwate School's adapted Cornerstones Curriculum. - Class Teachers are to ensure all National Curriculum objectives are being met within the Rainbow Rooms' literacy cycle - Class teachers are to assess academic achievement against the National Curriculum at the end of each term, in addition to an initial baseline assessment - Students within Rainbow Rooms will complete less accreditation than in Upper School.
-This is due to their higher level of need, more rigorous academic assessments against the National Curriculum and focus on SCERTS targets within the Rainbow Rooms.
+The above criteria also pertains to Rainbow Rooms' students, alongside the following:

+- Class Teachers are to use OCR and ASDAN modules to accredit work being produced, whilst following the Heltwate School's adapted Cornerstones Curriculum. - Class Teachers are to ensure all National Curriculum objectives are being met within the Rainbow Rooms'/Orange Class literacy cycle - Class teachers are to assess academic achievement against the National Curriculum at the end of each term, in addition to an initial baseline assessment - Students within Rainbow Rooms and Orange class are likely to complete less accreditation than in Upper School.
+This is due to their higher level of need, more rigorous academic assessments against the National Curriculum and focus on social targets within the Rainbow Rooms.
 Rainbow Room students also have a higher weighting of their timetable dedicated to Lifeskills and functional skills, enabling them to access the community more successfully.